Finishing maple syrup on the stovetop is the very last step in the maple syrup process! Learn how to do it here!

 5. Once the jars and boiling and the lids are simmering, start finishing the maple syrup.

-6. After the syrup is at the proper temperature, lift a mason jar out of the boiling water and dump the water back into the pot.
+6. After the syrup is at the proper temperature, lift a mason jar out of the boiling pan and dump the water back into the pot.

 7. With a funnel and a ladle, fill the jar with maple syrup.